GoogleCloudPlatform/community/tutorials/ar-subs/index.md

   - Video mixer hardware or software, with luma keyer capabilities
   - Monitor to test this tutorial, instead of a projector
 - Microphone to capture dialogue audio; either of the following:
   - USB microphone
   - USB sound card and an analog microphone or line level audio source
 - USB keyboard for the Raspberry Pi
-- 8 GB or larger microSD card for the Raspberry Pi operating system (OS)
+- 8 GB or larger microSD card for the Raspberry Pi operating system

 ## Raspberry Pi installation and configuration